Section Overview

 What You Will Learn

-In this section, you will delve into the rich history of sociology and learn about the key figures and ideas that have shaped the field.
-You’ll analyze the contributions of influential sociological theorists such as Durkheim, Marx, Weber, and Simmel.
-Additionally, you’ll distinguish between quantitative and qualitative research methods used in sociology and understand how sociology draws from other disciplines like psychology, anthropology, economics, and political science.
-Finally, you’ll explore contemporary sociological themes, including social inequality, gender roles, race and ethnicity, and social change.
+In this section, you will explore the rich history of sociology and examine the key thinkers and ideas that have shaped the discipline.
+You’ll study the contributions of major sociological theorists such as Durkheim, Marx, Weber, and Simmel.
+You’ll also learn to distinguish between quantitative and qualitative research methods and understand how sociology incorporates insights from related fields such as psychology, anthropology, economics, and political science.
+Finally, you’ll analyze contemporary sociological topics, including variations in social opportunity, cultural expectations, group identity, and the ways societies adapt and change over time.

 Student Learning Outcomes for Section 1.2

-- SLO 1: Students will identify key figures and ideas that shaped the development of sociology.
+- SLO 1: Students will identify key figures and ideas that contributed to the development of sociology.

-- SLO 2: Students will analyze contributions from key sociological theorists like Durkheim, Marx, Weber, and Simmel.
+- SLO 2: Students will analyze the work of foundational sociological theorists, including Durkheim, Marx, Weber, and Simmel.

-- SLO 3: Students will distinguish between quantitative and qualitative research methods in sociology.
+- SLO 3: Students will distinguish between quantitative and qualitative research methods used in sociology.

-- SLO 4: Students will understand how sociology draws concepts from psychology, anthropology, economics, and political science.
+- SLO 4: Students will understand how sociology integrates concepts from psychology, anthropology, economics, and political science.

 Modification History File Created: 05/07/2023 Last Modified: 06/26/2023